mbj/mutant/README.md

 Mutation testing is slow.
 The key to making it fast is selecting the correct set of tests to run.
 Mutant currently supports the following built-in strategy for selecting tests/specs:

-Mutant uses the longest rspec example group descriptions match to select the tests to run.
+Mutant uses the "longest rspec example group descriptions prefix match" to select the tests to run.

 Example for a subject like `Foo::Bar#baz` it will run all example groups with description prefixes in `Foo::Bar#baz`, `Foo::Bar` and `Foo`.
 The order is important, so if mutant finds example groups in the current prefix level, these example groups *must* kill the mutation.

+This test selection strategy is compatible with the old `--rspec-dm2` and `--rspec-unit` strategy.
+It allows to define very fine grained specs, or coarse grained - as you like.

 Alternatives
 ------------